AlexRoopesh/Clean-Data/README.md

 ## Changing activity types from numeric to descriptive
 ## -------------------------------------------------------------------
 > 1. read activity_labels.txt in the UCI HAR Dataset folder
-> 2. use the labels from activity_labels.txt to remain the numeric values of "activity"
+> 2. use the labels from activity_labels.txt to rename the numeric values of "activity"
 >

 ## --------------------------------------